anonSubmissionGithub/InterDimenEmbed/README.md

 we used Devign dataset.
 We had to remove 71 records due to the code2vec implementation.
 Our test, train and validation file can be found at clearnDevignJsonl folder after removing 71 records.

 # Visualization
 visualization part can be downloaded from Visualization directory. data.7zip should be extractd.
-Then you can run using python3 -m http.server / python -m http.server command
+Then you can run using python3 -m http.server / python -m http.server command.
+Run localhost to see the report.